Barry Bonds: Career overall

+Statistics and achievements

 Post-playing career

-On September 21, 2007, the San Francisco Giants confirmed that they would not re-sign Bonds for the 2008 season.
-The story was first announced on Bonds' own website earlier that day.
-Bonds officially filed for free agency on October 29, 2007.
+On October 29, 2007, Bonds officially filed for free agency.
 His agent Jeff Borris said: "I'm anticipating widespread interest from every Major League team."
 There was much speculation before the 2008 season about where Bonds might play.
 However, no one signed him during the 2008 or 2009 seasons.
-If he had returned to Major League Baseball, Bonds would have been within close range of several significant hitting milestones, needing just 65 hits to reach 3,000, four runs batted in to reach 2,000, and 38 home runs to reach 800.
-He would have needed 69 more runs scored to move past Rickey Henderson as the all-time runs champion, and 37 extra base hits to move past Hank Aaron as the all-time extra base hits champion.
+The 2008 Giants finished in fourth place in the NL West with a 72–90 win–loss record and the 2009 Giants finished in third place in the division with an 88–74 record.
+Many teams could have used his services.
+If he had returned to Major League Baseball, Bonds would have been within close range of many significant career batting milestones.
+He needed only just 14 games played and 65 hits to reach 3,000, 394 plate appearances to reach 13,000, 153 at bats to reach 10,000, 38 home runs to reach 800, four runs batted in to reach 2,000, 24 bases to reach 6,000, 60 extra base hits to reach 1,500, and 12 intentional walks to reach 700.
+On August 7, 2017, which marked the 10-year anniversary of Bonds hitting his record-breaking 756th career Major League home run, Bonds told The Associated Press that he wished to have played one more year and that he believes he would have reached 800 or come very close.
+He would have needed 69 runs scored to move past Rickey Henderson as the all-time runs champion, and 38 extra base hits to move past Hank Aaron as the all-time extra base hits champion.